-Now, every day, from 7am until 8pm when he might fall asleep, Bernadette cares for her husband in every way including ensuring (with specialist help) that his lungs are kept clean.
+After the tragic operation, every day, from 7am until usually 8pm when he would fall asleep, Bernadette cared for her husband in every way including ensuring (with specialist help) that his lungs are kept clean.
 Sometimes it isn’t 8pm when he falls asleep; there are times when Bernadette is awake caring for him all night.

 ‘The House of the Beautiful Sleeping Athlete’

-The French league, French federation, the Variety Club of France and his former clubs have all helped with the financial difficulties that have come with the need to care for her husband full-time, and modify their home for his needs.
-And, in the home she now calls ‘The House of the Beautiful Sleeping Athlete’ Bernadette still clings to the faint hope that one day things might change.
+The French league, French federation, the Variety Club of France and his former clubs all helped with the financial difficulties that came with the need to care for her husband full-time, and modify their home for his needs.
+And, in the home she came to call ‘The House of the Beautiful Sleeping Athlete’ Bernadette clung to the faint hope that one day things might change.

 “His condition does not get any worse, so who knows?”
-She says.
+She said once.
 “If one day medical science evolves, then why not?
 Will there be a day when they’ll know what to do with him?
 I don’t know.”

-With their sons now fully grown and parents themselves Bernadette has much to occupy her.
-But her main role, as it has been for three and a half decades is to care for the man she loves.
+With their sons now fully grown and parents themselves Bernadette had much to occupy her.
+But her main role for al most four decades was to care for the man she loves.